pmem/ndctl/ndctl-monitor.md

 =======

 `-b; --bus=`
-Enforce that the operation only be carried on devices that are attached to the given bus.
-Where *bus* can be a provider name or a bus id number.
+A bus id number, or a provider string (e.g. "ACPI.NFIT").
+Restrict the operation to the specified bus(es).
+The keyword *all* can be specified to indicate the lack of any restriction, however this is the same as not supplying a --bus option at all.

 `-d; --dimm=`
-A *nmemX* device name, or dimm id number.
-Select the devices to monitor reference the given dimm.
+A *nmemX* device name, or a dimm id number.
+Restrict the operation to the specified dimm(s).
+The keyword *all* can be specified to indicate the lack of any restriction, however this is the same as not supplying a --dimm option at all.

 `-r; --region=`
 A *regionX* device name, or a region id number.
-The keyword *all* can be specified to carry out the operation on every region in the system, optionally filtered by bus id (see --bus= option).
+Restrict the operation to the specified region(s).
+The keyword *all* can be specified to indicate the lack of any restriction, however this is the same as not supplying a --region option at all.

 `-n; --namespace=`
 A *namespaceX.Y* device name, or namespace region plus id tuple *X.Y*.